 How to Make Peanut Butter Overnight Oats

-These oats are super easy to make – no cooking required!
+This peanut butter overnight oats recipe is super easy to make – no cooking required!
 Just follow the simple steps below to get started.

 2. Let chill in fridge overnight.
 Place overnight oats in the fridge to chill overnight.